[Last updated: 2 September 2019]

 - Instruction, guidance, supervision, assistance with research projects.

-- Supplies (5 internship t-shirts, snake bags, snake hook, tongs, headlamp, etc.).
+- Supplies while here (5 internship t-shirts – yours to keep), rubber boots, snake bags, snake hook, tongs, headlamp, etc.).

-A non-refundable deposit of 25% is to be paid upon acceptance.
-We can send an invoice by email which you can pay using credit card, debit card, or e-check.
+A non-refundable deposit of 30% is to be paid upon acceptance.
+We can send an invoice by email which you can pay using a credit card, debit card, or e-check.
 It takes about 10 days to go through the system.
 OR, we also accept Bitcoin and XRP cryptocurrencies.
-Whatever balance outstanding can be paid in USD or Thai Baht on Day 1 of your internship.
+Whatever balance is left outstanding can be paid in USD or Thai Baht on Day 1 of your internship.

 Long Term (multiple months)?

-Reptile Internship Application – send email and address the following:
+Reptile Internship Application – send an email and address the following

 - Full name, gender, age, address, country of citizenship, email.